Collusion: Variations

 As the number of firms in the market increases, so does the factor of the minimum discount required for collusion to succeed.

 According to neoclassical price-determination theory and game theory, the independence of suppliers forces prices to their minimum, increasing efficiency and decreasing the price-determining ability of each firm.
-However if all firms collude to increase prices, loss of sales will be minimized, as consumers lack choices at lower prices and must decide between what is available.
+However, if all firms collude to increase prices, loss of sales will be minimized, as consumers lack choices at lower prices and must decide between what is available.
 This benefits the colluding firms, as they generate more sales at the cost of efficiency to society.
 However, depending on the assumptions made in the theoretical model on the information available to all firms, there are some outcomes, based on Cooperative Game Theory, where collusion may have higher efficiency than if firms did not collude.

 One variation of this traditional theory is the theory of kinked demand.
 Firms face a kinked demand curve if, when one firm decreases its price, other firms are expected to follow suit to maintain sales.
 When one firm increases its price, its rivals are unlikely to follow, as they would lose the sales gains they would otherwise receive by holding prices at the previous level.
 Kinked demand potentially fosters supra-competitive prices because any one firm would receive a reduced benefit from cutting price, as opposed to the benefits accruing under neoclassical theory and certain game-theoretic models such as Bertrand competition.

-Collusion may also occur in auction markets, where independent firms coordinate their bids (bid rigging).
+Collusion may also occur in auction markets and in procurement when independent bidders coordinate their bids (bid rigging).